What is VMware Cloud on AWS?

 Why should I use VMware Cloud on AWS?

-VMware Cloud on AWS provides you a consistent and interoperable infrastructure and services between VMware-based datacenters to the cloud, which minimizes the complexity and associated risks of managing diverse environments.
+AWS is VMware's preferred public cloud partner for all vSphere-based workloads.
+VMware Cloud on AWS provides you consistent and interoperable infrastructure and services between VMware-based datacenters and the AWS cloud, which minimizes the complexity and associated risks of managing diverse environments.
 VMware Cloud on AWS offers native access to AWS services and innovation that extends the value of enterprise applications over their lifecycle.
-Our Initial Availability release will help you to extend your data center to a hybrid deployment, migrate applications to the cloud, and provides a scalable environment for application development and test.
-In future releases, we will enable support for new use cases, such as disaster recovery, geographic expansion and data center consolidation, and continue adding new regions in the world.

-In which regions is VMware Cloud on AWS available?
+Where is VMware Cloud on AWS available today?

-How do I get started in VMware Cloud on AWS?
+How do I get started with VMware Cloud on AWS?

 Can I use my existing Windows Server licenses in VMware Cloud on AWS?